 - Policy 7.1.
-All communities should seek out funding opportunities for paving and drainage in areas of need. - Policy 7.2.
+Pursue funding opportunities for paving and drainage in areas of need. - Policy 7.2.
 Consider participation in the Georgia Transportation Infrastructure Bank (GTIB) program.

 Need #8.
 There is a men's shelter, the House of Grace, but there is a need for a women's shelter and/or a family shelter).